The transfinite mean: Introduction

-Evidently a sequence is indecomposable if and only if its length is indecomposable.
-An ordinal is defined to be indecomposable iff it is nonzero and it is not the sum of two strictly smaller ordinals.
-It is straightforward to show that an ordinal is indecomposable if and only if is of the form $\omega^\sigma$ for some ordinal $\sigma$, by writing each ordinal in its Cantor normal form.
+A nonzero ordinal is said to be \textit{indecomposable} iff it is not the sum of two strictly smaller ordinals, and similarly, we say that a nonempty sequence is \textit{indecomposable} iff it is not the concatenation of two strictly shorter sequences.
+Evidently, a sequence is indecomposable if and only if its length is indecomposable.
+By Cantor's normal form theorem, an ordinal is indecomposable if and only if it is of the form $\omega^\sigma$.